PHOTO COURTESY: RIGHTHAND ROBOTICS

 Amazon Robotics is Born

-Within a couple years Amazon took Kiva off the market and rebranded the division as Amazon Robotics, providing themselves with a significant competitive advantage over other logistics businesses and retailers.
+Within a couple of years Amazon took Kiva off the market and rebranded the division as Amazon Robotics, providing themselves with a significant competitive advantage over other logistics businesses and retailers.
 One of the unintended consequences of this step was an influx of robotics startups, such as 6 River Systems, RightHand Robotics and Locus Robotics, into the warehouse space.
 They stepped in to serve the needs of the retailers and logistics businesses that had been left high and dry by Amazon’s discontinuation of support for Kiva.

 Business is Booming & Labor is Tight